Abby Clobridge, Founder of FireOak Strategies

 Abby Clobridge is the founder of and consultant at FireOak Strategies, a boutique consulting firm specializing in helping organizations enhance and improve their knowledge management, information management, and information security capabilities.

-Before founding Clobridge Consulting in 2010, Abby was the Associate Director of Research and Knowledge Services at Harvard University, Kennedy School of Government.
-Her main areas of focus included supporting the school's Open Access policy and developing a school-wide taxonomy.
-From 2003-2009, Abby was the head of the digital repository program at Bucknell University (Pennsylvania) where she oversaw the university's digital repository program and metadata initiatives.
+Before founding FireOak Strategies (then Clobridge Consulting) in 2010, Abby was the Associate Director of Research and Knowledge Services at Harvard University, Kennedy School of Government.
+Her main areas of focus included supporting the school's Open Access policy, building a knowledge management program, and developing a school-wide taxonomy.
+From 2003-2009, Abby was the head of the digital initiatives program at Bucknell University (Pennsylvania) where she oversaw the university's digital repository and metadata initiatives.

 Along with her former colleague, David Del Testa (Associate Professor, Department of History, Bucknell University), Abby won the 2009 ACRL Instruction Section Innovation Award for the development of the World War II Poster Project.
 Two distinct pedagogical models were developed as a result of this project; both models have been replicated at other colleges.